Gen Z protests in Asia: Timor-Leste

+The September 2025 Timor-Leste protests were caused by a proposed US$4 million budget to buy 65 new cars for members of parliament.
+The purchase of cars was later canceled and pensions for former MPs ended.

 On 15 September 2025, following the success of the Indonesian and the Nepalese Gen Z protests, student-led protests were held in Dili, the capital of Timor-Leste, against the National Parliament's decision to purchase SUVs for legislators at a cost of US$4 million.
 The demonstrators' demands soon expanded to calling for the cancellation of lifetime pensions for former MPs.
 After three days of demonstrations, student leaders and parliament reached an agreement, ending the protests.

 On 15 September 2025, more than 1,000 people, mostly university students from Dili, gathered in front of parliament to demonstrate.
 Police responded with tear gas and rubber bullets, injuring four people, after some protestors threw stones towards the parliament building.
 Later that day, three parties within the ruling coalition of the National Congress for Timorese Reconstruction (CNRT), the Democratic Party (PD), and Kmanek Haburas Unidade Nasional Timor Oan (KHUNTO), announced that they would ask parliament to cancel the purchase of cars for MPs.

 More than 2,000 demonstrators returned to the streets the following day, with their demands expanding to call for the cancellation of the lifetime pensions provided to former lawmakers.
 Later that day, parliament voted unanimously to cancel the plan to purchase new cars.
 On September 17, a third day of demonstrations concluded with an agreement between protest leaders and parliament that the pensions for former MPs would be canceled and, in return, the demonstrations would conclude.